rakhul-mongo/genkit/js/testapps/mongodb/README.md

 2. **Search Indexes**: Verify that search indexes are created before using search features
 3. **Environment Variables**: Check that all required environment variables are set
 4. **Google Cloud**: Ensure proper authentication and API access
+5. **PDF Processing**: Ensure PDF files are available in the data directory

 ### Search Index Requirements